sherurox/Probing-Bayes-Error-Estimation-from-Soft-Labels/README.md

 1. Contribution by Shreyas – Hypothesis B & Fashion-MNIST Reproduction
 ----------------------------------------------------------------------
-Shreyas completed all experiments and code required for **Hypothesis B**, which investigates the role of neural network miscalibration in soft-label–based Bayes error estimation.
+Shreyas completed all experiments and code required for **Hypothesis B**, which investigates the role of neural network miscalibration in soft label based Bayes error estimation.

 Key contributions: